liveblocks/liveblocks/packages/liveblocks-devtools/README.md

 1. Run `turbo build --filter @liveblocks/devtools` from the project root to build the browser extension
 1. Navigate to [chrome://extensions](chrome://extensions)
-1. Uninstall the official Liveblocks extension, if you already have it installed (it will conflict with the dev build)
+1. Disable the production Liveblocks extension, if you already have it installed (it will conflict with the development version)
 1. Enable "Developer mode"
 1. Click "Load unpacked" and select the outputted `dist/chrome-mv3-prod` directory (which contains the `manifest.json` file)